-Perhaps, but a Landed investment also has a very bad thing going for it, namely, an investor does not get to decide when they want to exit the investment.
+Perhaps, but an investment in the Down Payment Program also has a very bad thing going for it, namely, an investor does not get to decide when they want to exit the investment.
 That decision is ultimately up to the people we serve (educators and school employees).
 Not a lot of other investment products work that way.
 Think about it.
 How upset would you be if you were an investor in Apple, but Apple, and only Apple, decided when you sold your stock?
 What if they only let you sell your stock 10 years later, or 30 years later?

 Reasoned from Gut Principles

-Landed is a unique financial services company because it makes no profit from the down payment programs it manages on behalf of community investors.
+Landed is a unique financial services company because it makes no profit from the Down Payment Program it manages on behalf of community investors.
 Any appreciation profits educators share with us go straight out to investors.
 Landed takes no cut.
 Our job is only to organize down payment funds and be a fair arbiter of the rules.
 We take this role extremely seriously; we hope all of our employees can ultimately be both recipients of down payment funds and community investors.

 But having talked to thousands of customers and investors, people come to the question of fairness in one of two ways.
 They either believe that: